 That winter, 24 Cuban sportswriters unanimously voted Amorós Rookie of the Year in the Cuban League.
 (The records show he played in 41 games but with just 42 at-bats, which is also likely incomplete.)
 He helped the Havana Rojos (Reds) to their first of three straight Cuban championships under manager Mike González.
 Down in Caracas, Venezuela, Amorós then went 5-for-15 in the third Caribbean Series, won by Puerto Rico.

 In the winter of 1951-52, Amorós posted .333-3-27 numbers for Havana and was named a league All-Star.
 He also attracted the attention of Brooklyn Dodgers coach Billy Herman, who was managing the Cienfuegos team.
-Herman in turn tipped off Al Campanis, who signed the outfielder for a $1,000 bonus.
-After the Cuban season ended, the Reds went on to the fourth Caribbean Series, played in Panama City.
-Cuba won all five of its games, and Edmundo led all hitters by going 9-for-20 (.450).
+Herman in turn tipped off Al Campanis, who signed the outfielder for a $1,000 bonus.13 After the Cuban season ended, the Reds went on to the fourth Caribbean Series, played in Panama City.
+Cuba finished 5-0 with one tie, and Edmundo led all hitters by going 9-for-20 (.450).
 One of those hits drove in pitcher Tommy Fine with the only run in Fine’s no-hitter on February 21 -- a unique achievement in Series history.

 Sandy made his debut the next day, in the first game of a doubleheader at Pittsburgh’s Forbes Field.
 In his first at-bat, as a pinch-hitter in the ninth inning, he singled off Woody Main and came all the way around to score as the ball went through the legs of center fielder Brandy Davis.
 Apparently Amorós was right on the tail of Gil Hodges as he crossed the plate.